 Digital Object Identifier (DOI)

 Li, Yang; Collins, Mahlon; Geiser, Rachel; Bakkar, Nadine; Riascos, David; and Bowser, Robert, "Rbm45 Homo-Oligomerization Mediates Association With Als-Linked Proteins And Stress Granules" (2015).
-Neurobiology.
+Translational Neuroscience.
 32.